As Florida teenagers lead the #MarchForOurLives, we look back at heroic children through history

 Throughout history, children have fought to make the world better with resolve and tenacity that few adults can match.
-Today, in honor of the historic Children’s March in Birmingham five decades ago, we’re shining the spotlight on a few heroic children.
+Today, in honor of the Stoneman Douglas students fighting for a safer world, we’re shining the spotlight on a few heroic children.

 Xander Vento was only four years old when he saved a 3-year-old friend from drowning.
 Sadly, Xander – who was named “Most Loving” at his preschool – took in a large amount of water while helping his friend and died four days later.
 Xander’s parents carried on his legacy of caring by donating his organs to help another child in need.

 When Rachel Beckwith was eight, she learned that millions of children die due to lack of access to clean drinking water.
 She decided to celebrate her ninth birthday by asking, in lieu of gifts for herself, for donations to fund fresh water programs.
 Tragically, a month and a half after her birthday, Rachel was killed in a car crash.
 Friends and strangers alike came together to donate in her name, and her fresh water fundraiser has brought in more than $1.2 million, giving water access to tens of thousands of needy people.

 May 1963: Policemen lead black schoolchildren to jail following their arrest for protesting racial discrimination in Birmingham, Alabama